Metrizable uniform spaces: Uniform ANRs

-\begin{definition}[Uniform local contractibility] We call a metric space $X$ {\it uniformly locally contractible} if for each $\eps>0$ there exists a $\delta>0$ such that for every uniform space $Y$, every two $\delta$-close uniformly continuous maps $f,g\:Y\to X$ are uniformly $\eps$-homotopic (that is, are joined by a uniformly continuous homotopy $Y\x I\to X$ that is $\eps$-close to the composition $Y\x I\xr{{\rm projection}}Y\xr{f}X$).
-Obviously uniform local contractibility does not depend on the choice of the metric on $X$ in its uniform equivalence class. \end{definition}
+We call a metric space $X$ {\it uniformly locally contractible} if for each $\eps>0$ there exists a $\delta>0$ such that for every uniform space $Y$, every two $\delta$-close uniformly continuous maps $f,g\:Y\to X$ are uniformly $\eps$-homotopic (that is, are joined by a uniformly continuous homotopy $Y\x I\to X$ that is $\eps$-close to the composition $Y\x I\xr{{\rm projection}}Y\xr{f}X$).
+Obviously uniform local contractibility does not depend on the choice of the metric on $X$ in its uniform equivalence class.

 \begin{remark} If $X$ is uniformly locally contractible, then for each $\eps>0$ there exists a $\delta>0$ such that $\delta$-balls in $X$ contract within their concentric $\eps$-balls, by a uniformly equicontinuous family of null-homotopies (see \cite[4.2]{I2}). \end{remark}